alvs210/LudoGame/README.md

 cd .venv_name/bin
 source ./activate
 ```
 You should see your virtual environment's name in parentheses at the beginning of your command prompt.
-Now, you can download pygame via
+Now, download pygame
 ```
 pip install pygame
 ```